thegrumpys/odop/docs/Help/htt.md

 **Side-by-Side comparison of designs**
-Depending on available screen size, it may be possible to open two browser sessions with an ODOP design session in each.
+Depending on available screen size, it may be possible to open two independent browser sessions or two tabs in the same browser session with an ODOP design session in each.
 Adjustments the browser's font size or "zoom" scale may be necessary for best results.
 A non-overlapping side-by-side positioning of the windows will then facilitate comparison of two designs.